NoCheatPlus/Docs/Development/Notable-Builds.md

 * mostly stable - A promoted development build.
 * _development_ - A development build, might contain issues.

+_(Italic entries indicate potentially unstable development builds or versions that are not supported anymore, in terms of developing fixes or features.
+In general there are no back-ports for old releases.)_

 ## Notable Builds in Order of Appearance

 Builds mentioned above, with download links and hashes for comparison.